psychemedia/storytelling-notes/raggle_taggle_gypsy.md

 >
 > Another time, when the Earl was away, a party of gypsies passed by; now, at that time, gypsy bands had a certain *reputation*: whenever they were in the area, anything that wasn't tied down would somehow end up in their possession; and if anything *was* tied down, well, you'd be lucky if you were left with even just the rope.
 But this band of men seemed different.
 This band of men seemed more like troubadours than vagabonds, more like musicians, than thieves.
 >
 > They'd settled on the mound in front of the Castle, beneath the boughs of the spreading tree that grew there.
 The Lady Cassilis had a taken a fancy to listen to them from the battlements, to their singing and playing.
 She called her maid to fetch some coins, that she could throw down to them, and called them to come closer...
-As they approached, she thought she recognised someome amongst them.
+As they approached, she thought she recognised one in particular amongst them.
 She thought she could see,... no, no, it couldn't be?
 No, no, he was de...
 But it was: it was, Sir John Faa.
 Her Johnny Faa.
 Her one, true love.
 It was her betrothed.
 >
 > The maid was sent to tell the men to go round to the kitchens, round the back, where they would be fed.
 Somehow, Lady Jean managed to meet with them; or at least, she managed to meet with *one* of them in particular.
 >
 > "What happened to you?
 Where have you been?
 We had a letter...
 You were killed?
 You...
 I thought you were dead..."
 >
 > "Not dead, just, um, *detained*....
 By the Inquisition... there was a... little misunderstanding.
 I may have said something about the Church that didn't go down too well...
 So not a fight, not really...
 Eventually, I was released, and then it took some time to get back...
 Spain's bigger than you think... and the mountains...they're bigger too...
 And France just took forever...
-And when I eventually got back to London, I, I saw Cassilis.
-I heard that he had married; that he'd married you..."
+And when, eventually, I got back to London, I, I saw Cassilis.
+I heard that he had married; I heard: he'd married you..."
 >
-> "So I joined up with these men, told them my story...
-And as we travelled around, they we made a plan...
+> "So, I joined up with these men, told them my story...
+And as we travelled around, we made a plan...
 To come here.
-So: come with us, come with *me*...
+To get you.
+So come with us; come with *me*...
 You don't have to stay here any more.
 We can be together, like we always said we would."
 >
-> It is said, in some versions of the song, that the gypsies beguiled the lady, that she left with them under some enchantment.
+> It is said, or is often sung, that the gypsies beguiled the lady, that she left with them under some enchantment.
 >
 > It is said, or it is sung, that when the Earl returned home to find his wife had left with a raggle taggle band of men, that he'd saddled his fastest black horse and set off in search of them.
 >